ngurah-bagus-trisna/teleMinio/README.md

-# Telegram → MinIO Photo Uploader & Random Picker Service
+# Telegram → MinIO Photo Uploader & AI‑Powered Random Picker Service

 This Python service does two things:

 1. **Telegram Bot**: Receives photos via Telegram, uploads them to a configured MinIO bucket, and replies with a presigned URL.
-2. **HTTP API** (`/random`): Exposes a simple REST endpoint that returns a random, unused photo URL (and marks it as used).
+2. **HTTP API** (`/random`): Exposes a REST endpoint that returns a random, unused photo URL and AI‑generated caption, marking it as used.

-You can integrate the `/random` endpoint with Obsidian Templater to embed a new photo in your daily note.
+3. **Reset Command** (`/reset`): Clears the used record so photos can be reused.

 ---

 ## Features

-* Secure uploads from a single authorized Telegram chat
+* Secure uploads from a single authorized Telegram chat (cropped to 3:2).
-* Stores photos in MinIO (S3‑compatible) with presigned URLs
-* Tracks used photos in `used.txt`, ensuring no repeats
+* Presigned URLs for direct access to uploaded images.
+* AI‑generated captions (single‑sentence) using Google Gemini `generateContent` with inline image data.
+* `/random` command on Telegram and `GET /random` HTTP API returning JSON `{url, caption}`.
+* `/reset` command to clear the used‑photo history (`used.txt`).
+* Persistent `used.txt` tracking to avoid repeats across sessions.
-* Background Flask server on port `8000` for random photo retrieval
+* Background Flask server on port `8000` with CORS support.
-* Detailed logging for easy debugging
+* Detailed logging for easy debugging.

 ---